uptrain-ai/uptrain/README.md

 4. Evaluations help you to provide transparency and build trust with your end-users - especially relevant if you are selling to enterprises.

-# How you can help?
+# How you can help 🙏?

 We are constantly working to make UpTrain better.
 Few ways you can help: